wui2Wisdom/IS218ai/docs/QUICK_REFERENCE.md

-# 🚀 DupeFinder - Quick Reference Card
+sou# 🚀 DupeFinder - Quick Reference Card

 **Print this or keep it open while coding!**